 Be consistent

 Sending a press release isn’t a one-time thing.
 Consistency in the future is just as important as getting the timing right the first time.
 If you send your press release at the perfect time but the journalist doesn’t write a story about you, don’t give up.
-The next time you have a story to pitch, send another press release.

 Once the journalist realizes you are a reliable source of consistent and valuable information, they will start to see you as a trusted news source.
 In time, they will start picking up your press releases and publishing stories about you.